northwang/RVD/README.md

 The RVD contains 19 value dimensions of PVQ-RR for each role and the stability of values within a given dimension.

-If you have any questions in using RVD, please contact yewang@cuc.edu.cn.
+If you have any questions about using RVD, please contact yewang@cuc.edu.cn.

+If you used RVD in your research, please cite the paper: Wang et al., RVBenchmark: Role Values Benchmark for role playing LLMs (under review).